evizitei/mercado-brasileiro/README.md

-from the root directory of this project (either in your local docker container shell or on the server) and the script will open the archive, create tables as necessary, and import data.
+from the root directory of this project (either in your local docker container shell or on the server) and the script will open the archive, create tables as necessary, import data, and create your root admin user.

+This process is idempotent, you can run it multiple times and it will only do the work that it detects is not done.

 postgres command line tools are installed in the docker container, so you can check on the db state